 While studying on the Atlanta campus, students will have the opportunity to participate in career fairs with a wide variety of companies recruiting.
 Many companies prefer candidates who already have the right to work in the U.S., but it may be possible to find a company willing to sponsor your work visa.

 While on the Lorraine campus, students will be invited to participate in smaller job fairs attended by global companies.
+Many international students opt to do a 6 month European internship, and they are often offered jobs by these companies when they finish their degree.

 For more information related to living and working in the U.S., please visit Georgia Tech’s Office of International Education (OIE) International Students and Scholars Services webpage.